Azquelt/gradle-workshop/index.md

 ## Adding a source set

 First, let's tell gradle about the source code.
-The Java plugin has support for additional [source sets][source sets] and will automatically add new tasks and configurations (remember these from earlier?) for each new source set that you add.
+The Java plugin has support for additional [source sets][java source sets] and will automatically add new tasks and configurations (remember these from earlier?) for each new source set that you add.
 These are explained further down in the [tasks] and [dependency management] sections of the user guide.

 Add this section near the top of the build.gradle file.
 It needs to come before the `dependencies` block.